BLBX-7/ET0731_Brian_Keegan_TaiRong/1. Mobile Application/2_Program_Details.md

 1. An AWS SES account       [Free for students] </br>
 2. Azure Server + Database  [Free for students] </br>
 3. ThingSpeak MQTT Broker with credentials for publisher created </br>
-The credentials of a publisher should not be the same of that the subscriber.
+The credentials of a ThingSpeak MQTT publisher should not be the same of that a ThingSpeak MQTT subscriber.

 ## 3.2. - Project prerequisites
 ### Files needed for project: